Housing for Returning Students - 2023-2024 Housing Selection Process

 At your or if in a group, your group leader's, designated Housing Selection time (again we recommend your group leader be the person with the earliest time), you should notice a Room Selection section on the left side of your Symplicity Residence home page.
-To begin the process of choosing your living space, click on the blue "Open" button next to the name of your Housing Selection process (e.g., General Housing Selection, 2021 - 2022).
+To begin the process of choosing your living space, click on the blue "Open" button next to the name of your Housing Selection process.

 Choose Your Desired Residence Hall, Floor, and Suite/Room

 You should now be able to view to your Room Selection screen.
 You can also navigate to your Room Selection screen by using the top menu on your Symplicity home page.
 On this screen, you can choose your preferred residence hall, floor, and suite/room from the living spaces that are still available.

 - Only the suites and rooms which are not yet selected will show in the drop-down menus.
 You will not be able to select into spaces that are reserved for groups of a certain size if your roommate group is not that size.
-This means that, for instance, 6-person groups will not be able to choose 8-person suites that are reserved.
+This means that, for instance, 6-person groups will not be able to see 8-person suites that are reserved.
 Upper-Level Communities are those for partial groups.

-- After you choose your preferred residence hall, you will be prompted to choose a floor, then an "apartment" or corridor-style room.
-(Note: In Symplicity, suites are called "apartments".
-Feel free to ignore this language.)
+- After you choose your preferred residence hall, you will be prompted to choose a floor, then an "apartment" (means suite) or corridor-style room.
+(Note: In Symplicity, suites are called "apartments".)

 Specify Assignments/Roommates Within Suite